 3. Use a pastry blender

 Make sure to use a pastry blender so that your warm hands aren’t handling the butter and melting it.
-You want things to be cold but mixed since this creates a flakey dough.
+You want things to be cold but mixed, creating a flakey dough.

 4. Don’t use a cast iron scone pan

-I tried my cast iron scone pan and the fresh orange scone recipe came out soggy and a bit difficult to take out of the pan.
-You see these scones are wonderfully delicate and flakey, and they fall apart rather easily.
+I tried my cast iron scone pan, and the fresh orange scone recipe came out soggy and a bit difficult to take out of the pan.
+You see, these scones are wonderfully delicate and flakey, and they fall apart relatively quickly.

 Fresh Orange Scones